This breakfast strata is made with soft buttery brioche, bites of salty sausage, cheesy strands of gruyere and sweet chunks of apple and fennel.

 It’s the height of the holidays.
 You have big plans with roasted meats, glazed vegetables, sugar cookies and (heavily) spiked eggnog.
 You likely have a few guests staying with you, and between skiing, card games, sipping mulled wine and oogling Christmas lights, you probably don’t have much time to think about feeding them all breakfast.

-A strata is a breakfast casserole that can be made the night before, stored in the fridge, and popped in the oven when people start to look hungry.
+A breakfast strata is a casserole that can be made the night before, stored in the fridge, and popped in the oven when people start to look hungry.

-It takes the chaos out of making breakfast for a group, and its cheesy comfort is perfect for a cold holiday morning.
+This strata takes the chaos out of making breakfast for a group, and its cheesy comfort is perfect for a cold holiday morning.

-If you do prepare this the night before, be sure to lightly toast the bread so it doesn’t get too soggy, and remove it from the refrigerator 30 minutes before baking.
+If you do prepare this the night before, be sure to lightly toast the bread so it doesn’t get too soggy, and remove the strata from the refrigerator 30 minutes before baking.
 And since it’s the holidays, I hope you’ll serve the coffee with a heavy splash of Irish cream.
 Merry Christmas!!Print

 breakfast strata with apples, sausage and fennel